 Take a walk down Baldwin Street

 Holding the world record for the steepest street, Baldwin Street is just 3.5 kilometres off Dunedin.
-Having a steep slope of about 19 Degrees at a 70-meter height difference between the lowest and highest point, this short street spans across 350 meters in length.
+Having a steep slope of about 19 Degrees at a 70-meter height difference between the lowest and highest point, this short street spans 350 meters in length.
 It means that the elevation changes one meter if a person travels approximately 2.86 meters in this street.
 Any person willing to witness the challenge posed by this extraordinary phenomenon may try to ascend this path.

 Join a beer tour at the Speights Brewery